Hearing Loss and Dementia

 The Link Between Hearing Loss & Dementia

-Several recent studies have confirmed a strong connection between hearing loss and cognitive decline.
-Recently, researchers have found that untreated hearing loss significantly raises the risk of developing dementia, including Alzheimer’s disease.
-The brain needs auditory stimulation to remain engaged and active.
-As hearing diminishes, the brain struggles to process sounds.
-This leads to cognitive strain and a more rapid mental decline.
+Several recent studies, including the landmark ACHIEVE trial, confirm a strong connection between hearing loss and cognitive decline.
+Researchers found that untreated hearing loss significantly raises the risk of developing dementia, like Alzheimer’s disease.
+The brain requires continuous auditory stimulation to remain active.
+As hearing diminishes, the brain struggles to process sounds, leading to cognitive strain and accelerated mental decline.
+Fortunately, early detection via comprehensive hearing tests and the consistent use of a modern hearing instrument can restore this vital stimulation, effectively reducing cognitive load and protecting long-term brain health.

 Key Studies to Reference